Researching the Legal System of the Lao People’s Democratic Republic

 • To summon and preside over the meeting of the Government;

-• To direct and control the operation of the Government, the commission of work by ministries, ministry-level organizations, other organizations under the supervision of the Government and local administration;
+• To direct and control the operation of the Government, the commission of work by ministries, ministry-level organizations, and other organizations under the supervision of the Government and local administration;

-• To propose the appointment, reassignment, and removal of Deputy Prime Minister, Minister and head of ministry-level organization to the National Assembly for their consideration for approval;
+• To propose the appointment, reassignment, and removal of Deputy Prime Minister, Minister, and head of ministry-level organization to the National Assembly for their consideration for approval;

-• To appoint, reassign and remove Deputy Minister, deputy head of ministry-level organization, head of bureau, deputy head of bureau, Assistant Minister, assistant head of ministry-level organization, head of department, and head of department-level organization;
+• To appoint, reassign, and remove Deputy Minister, deputy head of ministry-level organization, head of bureau, deputy head of bureau, Assistant Minister, assistant head of ministry-level organization, head of department, and head of department-level organization;

 • To propose to the President of the State on the appointment of the ambassador and plenipotentiary representatives of the Lao PDR to, or recall from, foreign countries;